Tems-py/Discord-Python-Ticket-System/README.md

 A discord ticket system with PostgreSQL.

 # Information
-This is not supposed to be a copy and paste exercise, if you want to recreate the system, learn the python basics first.
+This is not supposed to be a copy and paste exercise, if you want to recreate the system, learn python first.

 If you have any improvement suggestions feel free to contact me.